Explicit Facial Expression Transfer via Fine-Grained Representations: Related Work

-\textbf{Facial Expression Manipulation.} There are many facial expression manipulation methods resorting to computer graphics techniques including 2D or 3D image warping~\cite{garrido2014automatic}, flow mapping~\cite{yang2011expression} and image rendering~\cite{yang2012facial}.
+There are many facial expression manipulation methods resorting to computer graphics techniques including 2D or 3D image warping~\cite{garrido2014automatic}, flow mapping~\cite{yang2011expression} and image rendering~\cite{yang2012facial}.
 Although these types of approaches can often generate realistic images with high resolution, the elaborated yet complex processes cause expensive computations.
 Recently, some works exploited the prevailing generative adversarial networks (GANs)~\cite{goodfellow2014generative} to edit facial attributes including expressions.

 Choi et al.~\cite{choi2018stargan} proposed a StarGAN method that can perform image-to-image translation for multiple domains using only a single model.
-It shows a superiority in facial attribute transfer and expression synthesis, but only eight emotional expressions were synthesized.
-Another work~\cite{ding2018exprgan} designed an Expression Generative Adversarial Network (ExprGAN) for expression edit with controllable expression intensities.
-To control finer details, Pumarola et al.~\cite{pumarola2018ganimation} utilized AUs as the guidance to synthesize expressions in a continuous domain.
+Chen et al.~\cite{chen2019homomorphic} further modelled intermediate regions between different domains by changing certain image attributes.
+The two methods show a superiority in facial attribute transfer and expression synthesis, but only eight global expressions were synthesized.
+Another work~\cite{ding2018exprgan} designed an expression generative adversarial network (ExprGAN) for expression edit with controllable expression intensities.

+To control finer details, Pumarola et al.~\cite{pumarola2019ganimation} utilized AUs as the guidance to synthesize expressions.
 This approach allows controlling the intensity of each AU and combining several of them to synthesize an expression.
 However, only global AU features are learned for expression synthesis, which limits the performance of editing local details.
-Considering the geometry characteristics of expressions, Song et al.~\cite{song2018geometry} and Qiao et al.~\cite{qiao2018emotional} proposed Geometry-Guided GANs to generate expressions with the geometry formed by facial landmarks.
-Nevertheless, transforming source-image landmarks to match a target image with significantly different facial shape is difficult and usually causes artifacts in the generated image.
-These methods all require the predictions of expressions, AUs or landmarks and cannot estimate them automatically.
+Wu et al.~\cite{wu2020cascade} proposed a cascade expression focal GAN to progressively edit facial expression with local expression focuses.
+On the other hand, considering the geometry characteristics of expressions, Song et al.~\cite{song2018geometry} and Qiao et al.~\cite{qiao2018emotional} proposed geometry-guided GANs to generate expressions with the geometry formed by facial landmarks.
+Nevertheless, transforming source-image landmarks to match a target image with significantly different facial shape is difficult and often causes artifacts in the generated image.

+These methods all require the predictions of global expression, AUs or landmarks and cannot estimate them automatically.
+In contrast, our method explicitly transfers expression without the requirement of this offline prediction process.